Build the DLPAR on the Hardware Management Console#

 */

-The only required prerequisite is to have a fully working name
+The only required prerequisite is to have a fully working name resolution.

-Boot and automatically network install the DLPAR
+Boot and automatically network install the DLPAR#

-Start the DLPAR console via the HMC administration station: activate it and
+Start the DLPAR console via the HMC administration station: activate it and boot it using the SMS mode.

-Then, simply configure the network stack of the Initial Program Load to be
+Then, simply configure the network stack of the Initial Program Load to be able to netboot the partition and remotely install it:

 /*